 That's not to say we can't have our shooters and sports games, but even cinema would not be worth nearly as much as a creative outlet if all it offered was superhero movies.
-I think that for the games industry to develop further, everyone has to recognise that games are much more.
-Games are clearly a popular medium for creative expression, and fans of gaming can help the general public see this by encouraging popular culture, as a whole, to legitimise art-house games as it has art-house cinema.
+I think that for the games industry to develop further, everyone has to recognize that games are much more.
+Games are clearly a popular medium for creative expression, and fans of gaming can help the general public see this by encouraging popular culture, as a whole, to legitimize art-house games as it has art-house cinema.

 What, in your opinion, have been the most essential releases in moving games from the toy arena into the arts?
-Do you have a favourite game or two that actually inspired the making of the book in the first place?
+Do you have a favorite game or two that actually inspired the making of the book in the first place?

 Well, obviously I think all of the games that appear in Game Art definitely illustrate that games are moving away from being toys and into offering a greater depth of meaning.
 Many of the games I featured are personal favorites, too.